nathanboktae/mocha-casperjs/README.md

 Note that [slimerjs][] isn't [supported at the moment](https://github.com/nathanboktae/mocha-casperjs/issues/5)

+Remember that your tests *do not run in node.js*, but whatever engine you choose from casperjs, so your language and API features will depend on that.

 #### Windows users

 You need to use `mocha-casperjs.bat` that will call into `casperjs.exe`.
 Please also refer to [CasperJS' Installation Instructions on Windows](http://docs.casperjs.org/en/latest/installation.html#casperjs-on-windows).